hubot-archive/hubot-principles/README.md

 [![Build Status](https://travis-ci.org/hubot-scripts/hubot-principles.png?branch=master)](https://travis-ci.org/hubot-scripts/hubot-principles)

-Gives out advise about relationships and communication
+Gives out advice about relationships and communication

 > "A relationship with a partner who chooses, every day, to be with you is more
 > satisfying than a relationship with a partner who is with you because he or